srcimon/screwbox/README.md

   between the scenes.
 - **Audio Support** Play wav and midi sounds.
 Control the volume and pan manually or automatically based on the position of the sound source.
 Get information on whats currently playing.
-- **Achievements** Add achievement to challange players with custom goals.
+- **Achievements** Add achievement to challenge players with custom goals.
 - **Support for Tiled Editor** Import your game map and tilesets in Json format from the [Tiled Editor](https://www.mapeditor.org)